realazthat/mdremotifier/README.md

 2. In the `develop` branch, bump the version in [./pyproject.toml](./pyproject.toml), following semantic versioning principles.
-Also modify the `last_unstable_release` and `last_stable_release` in the `[tool.changeguard-project-metadata]` table as appropriate.
+Also modify the `last_unstable_release` and `last_stable_release` in the `[tool.mdremotifier-project-metadata]` table as appropriate.
 Run `bash ./scripts/pre.sh` to ensure everything is in order.
 3. In the `develop` branch, commit these changes with a message like `"Prepare release X.Y.Z"`.
 (See the contributions section